 My overall body of work is unified by its exploration of surface qualities.
 The intention is to engage and challenge the viewer, to enable them to respond and reach their own visual conclusion.

 I feel my work is best viewed in the place that it was created.
 Hillview Studio is surrounded by the nature that inspires a great deal of my work.
-Please come and visit me here to view the latest work and find out how it was created.
-Below are some of the other exhibitions where my work can be viewed.
+My work can be viewed at the studio, please ring for an appointment.
+For current exhibitions of my work please visit the Exhibitions & Events page.